essinn/zolo/README.md

 - Define tasks in a YAML or JSON config.
 - Support for parallel and sequential execution.
 - Retry failed tasks with exponential backoff.

-## Key Features

-- Define tasks in a YAML or JSON config.
-- Support for parallel and sequential execution.
-- Retry failed tasks with exponential backoff.